SamroodAli/restuarant-page/README.md

 A resturant page built using only javascript and css.
 All elements in the page are created using javascript.
 Inspired by React, I have created wrappers for DOM APIs making it easy to create nested markup

 ## Built With

-- HTML
-- CSS With Sass and Bootstrap
+- CSS Bootstrap
 - Javascript
+- Webpack

 ## Live Demo